Harmonic Confluence: Where Cultures Meet in Music

 2. Kathak: Stories in Rhythm

-Choreographed by Sarah Morelli
+Featuring Sarah Morelli

 3. Lullaby from the Life of Pi